Rimonim: Etymology

 The village is named after the biblical Rock of Rimmon (present-day Rammun).
-The name comes from the Book of Judges:
+The name comes from the Book of Judges: "But six hundred men turned and fled toward the wilderness unto the rock of Rimmon, and abode in the rock of Rimmon four months" (Judges, 20:47).

 History

 According to ARIJ, Israel confiscated 393 dunam of land from the nearby Palestinian town of Taybeh in order to construct Rimonim in 1977.

-Rimonim was first established in 1977 (20 Shevat 5737) as a temporary pioneer Nahal military outpost.
+Rimonim was established in 1977 (20 Shevat 5737) as a temporary pioneer Nahal military outpost.
 Three years later in 1980 (on 4 Tishrei 5741), it moved to the current location, demilitarized and turned over to residential purposes non-religious Jewish Israelis with help from the Amana settlement organization.
 In the mid-2000s the village allowed religious Jews to move in.
 Until then, it had been almost exclusively secular in nature.

-Services provided include a synagogue, half-Olympic sized swimming pool, post office, nursery, kindergarten, mikveh, library, basketball court, and youth centre.
+Services provided include a synagogue and mikveh, a half-Olympic sized swimming pool, post office, nursery, kindergarten, library, basketball court, and youth centre.

 At the edge of town, there is a look-out point, from which one can view the Jordan Valley and the Dead Sea.

-The town has ancient Roman and Byzantine ruins.